nonkelfonds/nonkelfonds.github.io/_posts/2024-08-20-biases-en-kosten.md

 ---
-date: 2020-07-28
+date: 2024-08-20
-title: Effective upselling techniques
+title: Biases en Kosten
 categories:
-  - sales
-  - tips
+  - Robo-Advisory Post Mortem Pt.
+2
-author_staff_member: betty
+author_staff_member: emiel
 ---

 Upselling is a sales technique whereby a seller induces the customer to purchase more expensive items, upgrades or other add-ons in an attempt to make a more profitable sale.
 While it usually involves marketing more profitable services or products, it can be simply exposing the customer to other options that were perhaps not considered.